Kirill joined the team in November 2018 as an on-the-ground Partner of RTP Global in India.

 Before RTP Global Kirill was an MD and Partner at the Indian VC fund of a Russian conglomerate.
-He has co-developed investment thesis of the fund, launched its operations in late 2015, led and completed 5 out of the fund’s 10 investments in 2016-2018.
+He has co-developed investment thesis of the fund, launched its operations in late 2015, led and completed 5 out of the fund’s 10 investments in 2016-2018, and served as Board Member in Indian and Singaporean companies.
 Prior to that for 5 years he was managing multiple VC deals in Russia as a Venture Partner at European fund, and as a Chief Investment Officer at sovereign nanotechnology fund.
-Kirill started his career with 2 years in PwC and moved to investment banking where he was doing M&A deals and corporate finance advisory for 7 years.
-Kirill has a Master degree in Engineering and an MBA from the University of Chicago School of Business.
-In 2016-2018 he served as Board Member in Indian and Singaporean companies.
+Kirill started his career with 2 years in the Big Four company and moved to investment banking where he was doing M&A deals and corporate finance advisory for 7 years.
+Kirill has a Master degree in Engineering and Economics from Moscow Aviation Institute, and an MBA from the University of Chicago Booth School of Business.

 What’s the most rewarding aspect of the job you do?

 For any venture capitalist that should be top-quartile realized metrics – TVPI, DPI, net IRR.
 But for me, the truly rewarding thing is working in an environment of such constant entrepreneurial innovation and creativity, among the energy and spark of our founding teams.
 It’s a place where you never stop learning.

 What’s the most challenging aspect of the job you do?

 Saying no and passing on the investment opportunities.
 And doing a VC job means doing that a lot… We try to be very clear, specific and honest when providing feedback.